The Questions to Ask When Viewing a House

 If the property has been on the market for anywhere between 3-6 months then ask the agent why?

-Understanding whether there have been previous offers on the property gives you insight into the level of interest in the property.
+Knowing if there have been past offers on the property helps you see how much interest there is in it.
 It can also indicate how competitive the market is and help you gauge the property’s desirability.
-If multiple offers have been made, it suggests a high demand, which could influence your negotiation strategy or timeline for making an offer.
+If there are multiple offers, it shows high demand.
+This can affect how you negotiate or when you make your offer.

-Knowing the details of previous offers and why they were rejected can provide you with valuable information about the seller’s motivations.
+Understanding past offers and their rejections can give you important insights into the seller’s motivations.
 It may reveal aspects of the property or the seller’s situation that could influence your own offer strategy.

-Finding out whether the property has been relisted or if there have been price reductions can offer insights into the property’s history on the market.
+Find out if the property has been relisted or if there have been price reductions is important.
+It can offer insights into the property’s history on the market.
 It could indicate potential issues with the property or the seller’s motivation to sell.

-Understanding the rationale behind the asking price helps you evaluate whether the property is priced fairly.
+Ask about the asking price as it can help you evaluate whether the property is priced fairly.
 It can also give you an idea of the seller’s expectations and whether there is room for negotiation.

-5. Have you sold any other properties in the area?
-If so, what did they sell for?
+6. Have you sold any other properties in the area?

-Learning about the agent’s track record in the area can provide you with confidence in their knowledge and expertise.
-Knowing the sale prices of similar properties in the vicinity can help you assess the property’s value and make a more informed offer.
+Learning about the estate agent’s track record in the area can provide you with confidence in their knowledge and expertise.
+Knowing the sale prices of similar properties in the area can help you assess the property’s value.
+So, you can make an informed offer.

-In addition to the property itself, it’s important to consider the wider surroundings.
+Besides the property, it’s important to consider the wider surroundings too.
 Ask the estate agent about the local amenities, such as schools, shops, and transportation links.

-Find out about the neighbourhood and its character.
+Find out about the neighbourhood appeal.
 Is it a quiet residential area or a bustling community?

 What are the neighbours like?
 The answer to this question will likely be a positive one.
 However, be aware that any neighbourhood disputes (past or present) must be disclosed to you.